umarniz/video-quickstart-android/exampleMultipartyVideo/README.md

 ### Breaking down RoomActivity.java

-`RoomActivity.java` comprises the main functionality of the app and handles the follow:
+`MultiPartyActivity.java` comprises the main functionality of the app and handles the following:

 1. Configuring local audio & video Tracks.
 2. Connecting to the Room.